17 Weekend Getaways in Upstate New York Where You’ll Find a Winter Wonderland

 Where to stay: For convenient ski access, stay at the Hunter Mountain Resort, which offers ski-in-and-out accessible rooms and packages on lift tickets and gear rentals.
 If you want to stay off-mountain, Hunter Inn offers charming amenities and convenient access to downtown shopping, dining, and nightlife.

-12. Trumansburg
+13. Trumansburg

 Photo: Getty Images/Lightphoto

 Minutes from Seneca Lake and Cayuga Lake is Trumansburg, an adorable village begging for a holiday visit.
 The weekend of Dec.
-4, catch the local Winterfest, a community celebration of all-things wintery.
+4, catch the local Winterfest, a community celebration of all things wintery.
 When you're not shopping or drinking cider, you can enjoy snow-shoeing, cross-country skiing, and sledding available in the local trails and parks.

 Where to stay: Indulge your outdoorsy side at the Inn at Taughannock Falls, which overlooks Cayuga Lake and offers premium hiking access to a 215-foot waterfall.
-Or, relax in luxury at the Gothic Eves Inn & Spa, which features two dreamy outdoor hot tubs and fine dining in walking distance.
+Or, relax in luxury at the Gothic Eves Inn & Spa, which features two dreamy outdoor hot tubs and fine dining within walking distance.

-13. Catskill
+14. Catskill

 Photo: Getty Images/Denis Tangney Jr.

 You might think Catskill is only an outdoor paradise—it's also an artist's paradise.
 It's tucked in on the banks of the Hudson River, which has served as the muse for greats like landscape artist Thomas Cole, painter Frederic Edwin Church, and writer Washington Irving.
-When you visit, be sure to walk across the Hudson River Skywalk and take a picture in the exact spot Rip Van Winkle was said to nap.
+When you visit, be sure to walk across the Hudson River Skywalk and take a picture in the exact spot where Rip Van Winkle was said to nap.

 Where to stay: Mountain Brook is actually in Tannersville, a short drive from the village of Catskill.
 However, this Adirondack-style lodge is the perfect mountain getaway and even offers private cabins when you really need some R&R.

-14. Saranac Lake
+15. Saranac Lake

 Photo: Getty Images/Walter Bibikow

-Saranac Lake is actually next-door neighbors with Lake Placid, so if you're up in the area, you can feed two birds with one scone and double-down on the winter adventure.
+Saranac Lake is actually next-door neighbors with Lake Placid, so if you're up in the area, you can feed two birds with one scone and double down on the winter adventure.
 In addition to access snow sports, the town hosts its famous 10-day Winter Carnival every February, complete with a full-blown ice castle.
 For a mid-winter trip, it's worth checking out.

 Where to stay: You can't go wrong with the Hotel Saranac.
-The historic hotel was built the Roaring 20s, and is now a downtown landmark that's loaded with amenities, including a salon and spa, a restaurant, and two bars.
+The historic hotel was built in the Roaring 20s, and is now a downtown landmark that's loaded with amenities, including a salon and spa, a restaurant, and two bars.
 Or, rent your own cabin on Lake Flower, which is minutes from downtown Saranac Lake dining, shopping, and entertainment.

-15. New Paltz
+16. New Paltz

 Photo: Getty Images/David Mcglynn

-Where to stay: Rather than staying at hotel, we recommend getting an Airbnb, like this funky Modern Tudor right in the heart of New Paltz.
+Where to stay: Rather than staying at a hotel, we recommend getting an Airbnb, like this funky Modern Tudor right in the heart of New Paltz.
 Or, embrace tiny home life at Le Petit Abris, a cabin in the Shawangunks mountain range.

-16. Hudson
+17. Hudson

 Photo: Getty Images/Barry Winiker

 Last, but definitely not least, is the town of Hudson, which is conveniently situated on the Hudson River.
-It was a major whaling port in the 1700s, and many of the same historic architecture remains today, making it great for history buffs.
+It was a major whaling port in the 1700s, and much of the same historic architecture remains today, making it great for history buffs.
 If sights aren't your thing, that's fine, too.
 Take a stroll downtown and pop into one of the many local retailers and restaurants, or check out the Park Theater for pop-up arts and events.

 Where to stay: Ahoy, history buffs—the Nautical Nest is calling.
-This boutique hotel celebrates the port cities rich whaling history with its seafaring design in downtown Hudson.
+This boutique hotel celebrates the port city's rich whaling history with its seafaring design in downtown Hudson.
 Or book a weekend at the, which provides a cozy place to rest after a day of adventuring.

 Our editors independently select these products.
 Making a purchase through our links may earn Well+Good a commission.